 Author.
-The probable author of LY 7 is Dzvngdž (c 0436), four of whose sayings are preserved in the core of LY 8; the probable preserver of these sayings, and the probable author of LY 9, which is closely modeled on LY 7,6 is Dzvngdž's elder son Dzvng Ywéen.
-It is unlikely that Dzvngdž knew Confucius,7 and his son surely did not; the son will necessarily have relied on other sources than his own memory.
+The probable author of LY 7 is Dzvngdž (d 0436), four of whose sayings are preserved in the core of LY 8; the probable preserver of these sayings, and the probable author of LY 9, which is closely modeled on LY 7,6 is Dzvngdž's elder son Dzvng Ywáen.
+Dzvngdž, a very late disciple, knew Confucius,7 his son surely did not; the son will necessarily have relied on other sources than his own memory.

 Láu is the informant for the 9:7 variant.
-Is this possible?
+Is Láu credible?
 Confucius's retrospective remark was probably made late in his life.
 He died in 0479.
 The youngest disciple who could have heard it would then have been 20.
-We date LY 9 to c0405 from its latest sayings, but other parts must be earlier: respect for Dzvngdž rules out a beginning date of 0435 or 0434, but 0430 would be late for a new school head to issue teaching material.
+We date LY 9 to c0405 from its latest sayings,8 but other parts must be earlier.
+Respect for Dzvngdž rules out a beginning date of 0435 or 0434, but 0430 would be late for a new school head to issue teaching material.
 In that year, our conjectural disciple would have been 70.
 Yes, it is possible.

-But who was the informant for 9:6?
-For LY 9 in general, as above noted, the main source was Dzvngdž's LY 7, parts of which Dzvng Ywæn has recast and rewritten.
-The LY 7:35 Confucius death scene, for instance, which concluded Dzvngdž's portrait of Confucius, is rewritten as LY 9:12.
+So far Láu.
+Who was the informant for 9:6?
+For LY 9 in general, as above noted, the main source was Dzvngdž's LY 7, parts of which Dzvng Ywán has recast and rewritten.
+Thus the LY 7:35 Confucius death scene, concluding Dzvngdž's portrait of Confucius, is rewritten as LY 9:12.
 The only disciples mentioned by Dzvngdž were Yén Hwéi and Dž-lù, and these figures LY 9 develops, Yén Hwéi positively in 9:11 and 9:21-22, Dž-lù negatively in 9:12 and 9:27.
-Thus begins the emblematic contrast of reflective Yén Hwéi and rash Dž-lù, a topos further developed in the later Analects.
+Thus begins the emblematic contrast of reflective Yén Hwéi and rash Dž-lù, a topos further developed in the later Analects.9

-These considerations will account for much of LY 9 as imaginative extensions of written tradition.
-But 9:6 is clearly not an invented saying (since an old disciple recalls slightly different wording); it must have been remembered, and by someone of greater authority in Dzvng Ywán's eyes than the obscure Láu.
-The likely person is Dzvngdž or his informant among the older disciples.
+This expansion process will account for much of LY 9 But 9:6 is clearly not an invented saying (since an old disciple recalls a similar saying in 9:7); 9:6 must have been remembered, and by someone of greater authority in Dzvng Ywán's eyes than the obscure Láu.
+The likely person is Dzvngdž himself.
 In Dzvngdž's LY 7, the theme of poverty appears in 7:12 ("if wealth could be had for the seeking") and 7:16 ("eating coarse food").
-The theme of poverty in youth is absent from LY 7, but it seems that Dzvngdž knew of one comment of Confucius about it, and passed it on to his son.
-Dzvng Ywán took this inherited saying as primary, while respecting the slightly different testimony of a surviving member of the original Confucius circle.
+The theme of poverty in youth is absent from LY 7, but it seems that Dzvngdž knew a saying about it, and passed it to his son.
+Dzvng Ywán naturally took this inherited saying as primary, while also respecting the variant testimony of a surviving member of the Confucius circle, which he scrupulously included in his text.

-So far LY 9:6-7.
-What these passages do not show is that there existed a general reservoir or oral soup of Confucius sayings, on which later Analects writers might draw at will.
-Most of LY 9 seems to have been expanded from earlier written tradition, or invented outright in response to current needs and interests.
+What LY 9:6-7 do not show is that there existed a general reservoir or oral soup of Confucius sayings, on which later Analects writers (or anyone else) might draw at will.
+The LY 9 sayings seem to have been expanded from earlier written tradition, or invented outright in response to current needs and interests, while also respecting the literal memories of living individuals who still went back to the time of Confucius.